 First, a few of my friends with ADHD report that taking stimulant medication ended their lifelong “hay fever.”
 Interesting, eh?

-Then the air purifier goes on in the bedroom, he squirts Nasalcrom in his nose each morning (that he remembers), and goes off to work where, blessedly, there are no biohazard pine trees.
-If he is sufficiently miserable, he’ll cut back on gluten because, even though he does not have celiac disease, it’s undeniable (even to him, finally) that he functions worse overall when he’s eating bread and other glutinous foods.
+The air purifier goes on in the bedroom.
+He squirts Nasalcrom in his nose each morning (that he remembers).
+Then he goes off to work where, blessedly, there are no biohazard pine trees.
+If he is sufficiently miserable, he’ll cut back on gluten.
+Rven though he does not have celiac disease, it’s undeniable (even to him, finally) that he functions worse overall when he’s eating bread and other glutinous foods.